martinrotter/rssguard/docs/source/contrib/migrate.md

 There is a migration option displayed when you add a classic `RSS/ATOM` profile or account.
 So when you start RSS Guard 5 with empty data and are prompted to add your first account, select `RSS/ATOM` and continue until you see the migration dialog.

 This migration transfers folders, feeds, articles, article filters, labels, and queries.
+Imported article filters retain their RSS Guard 4 syntax, so review and adjust them before relying on them.
 Article filter feed assignments are not migrated, along with some other things, for technical reasons.

 You can also trigger the migration manually:
 1. Add a standard RSS/ATOM account or profile via `Accounts -> Add account`.